snev68/contributor-book/en/values.md

 ### Blocks

 Blocks represent code that is ready to be executed by the evaluator.
 One example of this is the condition in `where {$it > 10}`.

+### Errors

+Represents errors that can happen when pipelines are run.